JCSDA/ioda/src/engines/README.md

 ## Directory layout

 - cmake - CMake-specific macros
-- deps
-  - deps/gsl-single - The C++ Core Guidelines Support Library
-  - deps/HH - HDFforHumans
 - docs - Ancillary markdown files, Doxyfile.in
 - Examples - User guides and tutorials.
-- jedi - Top-level library that should either be added into the bundles or merged into oops.
 - ioda - The main library.
 Split into include and source files.
 - share - Example data files.
 - test - Unit testing applications.

-## Porting instructions

-The current idea is that this repository will be added into the regular bundles.
-A few things should be done to make it link up properly.

-1. The CMake instructions should be replaced with ecbuild instructions.
-2. Folders should be renamed. ioda -> ioda-engines?
-3. More tests need to be produced.

 ## Contact info